 The ability of our customers and of towing operators to purchase our products is affected by the availability of capital and credit to them.
 Our independent distributor customers rely on floor plan financing in connection with the purchase of our products, and the availability of that financing on acceptable terms has a direct effect on the volume of their purchases.
 More restrictive lending practices in conjunction with continuing increases in the cost of such financing can prevent distributors from carrying adequate levels of inventory, which limits product offerings available to the end customer and could lead to reduced sales of our products.
 Additionally, in many cases, a towing operator's decision to purchase our products from one of our distributors is dependent upon their ability to obtain financing upon acceptable terms.
-Volatility in the capital markets and changing interest rates have increased the cost of borrowing for our customers and towing operators.
+Volatility in the capital and credit markets and changing interest rates have increased the cost of borrowing for our customers and towing operators.
 In the past, such volatility and disruptions to the capital and credit markets, principally in the U.S. and Europe, in the past has decreased the availability of capital to, and credit capacity of, our customers and towing operators.
 In addition, in the past, certain providers of floor plan financing have exited the market, which made floor plan financing increasingly difficult for our independent distributor customers to secure at those times.
-This reduced availability of capital and credit has negatively affected the ability and capacity of our customers and of towing operators to purchase towing and related equipment.
-This, in turn, has negatively impacted sales of our products.
-If interest rates continue to rise and our customers are unable to access capital or credit, it could materially and adversely affect our ability to sell our products, and as a result, could negatively affect our business and operating results.
+This reduced availability of capital and credit has negatively affected the ability and capacity of our customers are unable to access capital or credit, it could materially and adversely affect our business and our customers are unable to access capital or credit, it could materially and adversely affect our ability to sell our products, and as a result, could negatively affect our business and operating results.